Barissee/AsmartWebi/README.md

-# 🤖 AsmartWebi by Baris 🌐
+# 🤖 AsmartWebi by Baris 🌐  smart web ai
 *Multilingual Smart Website Assistant – powered by AI, built by a 13-year-old developer*

 ---